thebithead/nuodb-operator/README.md

   container: nuodb/nuodb-ce:latest
 ```

-We recommend replacing the database password `dbPassword` value 'secret' with one of your choice.
-Also, it's common to configure the image pull source locations by replacing the default values for the `ycsbContainer` and `container` parameters with values that match your deployment type.
+We recommend replacing the database password `dbPassword` value <changeMe> with one of your choice.

 #### nuodb_v2alpha1_nuodbinsightsserver_cr.yaml

+This sample file starts on-cluster NuoDB Insights and uses AWS general purpose EBS storage (gp2) to persist monitoring data.
 ```
 spec:
   elasticVersion: 7.3.0
   elasticNodeCount: 1
   kibanaVersion: 7.3.0
   kibanaNodeCount: 1
-  storageClass: <ENTER VALUE>
+  storageClass: gp2
 ```
 **Note:**  For parameters `adminStorageClass`, `smStorageClass`, and `storageClass` enter the Kubernetes storage class value you wish to use.
 For example,